Appearance

 cd backend

-cp docker_sample_env .env
+cp docker_sample_env .env- Fill in

-, and a randomOSM_SECRET_KEY
+OSM_CLIENT_ID,OSM_CLIENT_SECRET, and a randomOSM_SECRET_KEYin.env.

 Frontend: